David

 ~ Editor: Obscura: New Uncanny Tales (Comma Press)

-~ Lecturer in Creative Writing, The University of Manchester
+~ Former lecturer in Creative Writing, The University of Manchester

 Picture: Nic Chapman